ylireetta/tsoha-harkka/README.md

 ## Move database
-Users can add new moves to the database, if their desired move is not already added.
-The database can be queried by providing a search phrase and specifying if the user wants to see only moves they have added.
+Users can add new moves to the database if their desired move is not already added.
+The database can be queried by providing a search phrase and specifying if the user wants to see only moves they themselves have added.

 ## User database